VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 or inconsistent data in the system.

 > **JanaPersona:** Message idempotency is important in any system that
-> use messaging, not just systems that implement the CQRS pattern or use
+> uses messaging, not just systems that implement the CQRS pattern or use
 > event sourcing.

 In some scenarios, it would be possible to design idempotent messages,